i3PosNet: Instrument Pose Estimation from X-Ray in temporal bone surgery: Methods

-We define the \emph{pose} $\formulaposition$ to be the set of pixel coordinates, \orientationangle{}, the projection angle and the depth of the instrument.
-These variables are defined w.r.t. the detector and the projection geometry of the digitally generated radiograph (see \figref{fig:posedefinition}).
+Surgical Pose estimation is the task of extracting the pose from a x-ray image.
+We define the \emph{pose} $\formulapose$ to be the set of coordinates, \orientationangle{}, projection angle and distance to the x-ray source (depth).
+It is defined w.r.t. the detector and the projection geometry (see \figref{fig:posedefinition}).

 The \emph{\orientationangle} $\formulaorientangle$ indicates the angle between the instrument's main rotational axis projected onto the image plane and the horizontal axis of the image.
 The \emph{projection angle} $\formulatilt$ quantifies the tilt of the instrument w.r.t. the detector plane.
 The \emph{depth} $\formuladepth$ represents the distance on the projection normal from the source (focal point) to the instrument (c.f.
 Source-Object-Distance).